Vocera Communications (NYSE:VCRA) PT Raised to $68.00 at Piper Sandler

-Vocera Communications (NYSE:VCRA) had its price target raised by Piper Sandler from $61.00 to $68.00 in a research report report published on Monday, The Fly reports.
-The firm currently has an overweight rating on the communications equipment provider’s stock.
+Vocera Communications (NYSE:VCRA) had its target price increased by Piper Sandler from $61.00 to $68.00 in a report published on Monday, The Fly reports.
+Piper Sandler currently has an overweight rating on the communications equipment provider’s stock.

-Several other equities research analysts have also recently weighed in on VCRA.
-Craig Hallum increased their price objective on Vocera Communications from $50.00 to $62.00 and gave the stock a buy rating in a report on Friday, October 29th.
-SVB Leerink increased their price objective on Vocera Communications from $34.00 to $36.00 and gave the stock an underperform rating in a report on Friday, October 29th.
-Zacks Investment Research upgraded Vocera Communications from a sell rating to a hold rating in a report on Wednesday, August 4th.
-Robert W. Baird increased their price objective on Vocera Communications from $52.00 to $60.00 and gave the stock an outperform rating in a report on Friday, October 29th.
-Finally, Morgan Stanley increased their price objective on Vocera Communications from $40.00 to $44.00 and gave the stock an equal weight rating in a report on Wednesday, August 18th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and six have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, Vocera Communications currently has a consensus rating of Buy and an average target price of $53.67.
+Several other equities analysts have also issued reports on VCRA.
+Royal Bank of Canada upped their price target on Vocera Communications from $43.00 to $51.00 and gave the company a sector perform rating in a research note on Friday, October 29th.
+SVB Leerink upped their price objective on Vocera Communications from $34.00 to $36.00 and gave the company an underperform rating in a report on Friday, October 29th.
+Morgan Stanley upped their price objective on Vocera Communications from $40.00 to $44.00 and gave the company an equal weight rating in a report on Wednesday, August 18th.
+BTIG Research upped their price objective on Vocera Communications from $60.00 to $70.00 and gave the company a buy rating in a report on Monday, November 22nd.
+Finally, Robert W. Baird upped their price objective on Vocera Communications from $52.00 to $60.00 and gave the company an outperform rating in a report on Friday, October 29th.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and six have given a buy rating to the stock.
+According to MarketBeat, the stock presently has a consensus rating of Buy and an average target price of $53.67.

-In related news, insider Mary Bridget Duffy sold 734 shares of the firm’s stock in a transaction that occurred on Friday, November 12th.
-The stock was sold at an average price of $57.96, for a total transaction of $42,542.64.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, General Counsel Douglas Alan Carlen sold 4,000 shares of the firm’s stock in a transaction that occurred on Monday, November 15th.
-The shares were sold at an average price of $56.29, for a total value of $225,160.00.
+In other news, insider Mary Bridget Duffy sold 731 shares of the firm’s stock in a transaction that occurred on Monday, September 13th.
+The stock was sold at an average price of $47.68, for a total value of $34,854.08.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Sharon O’keefe sold 3,000 shares of the stock in a transaction that occurred on Monday, October 4th.
+The stock was sold at an average price of $44.75, for a total value of $134,250.00.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 50,764 shares of company stock valued at $2,538,784.
-1.93% of the stock is currently owned by company insiders.
+Insiders have sold 50,764 shares of company stock valued at $2,538,784 over the last three months.
+Insiders own 1.93% of the company’s stock.

-Institutional investors have recently bought and sold shares of the business.
-Charles Schwab Investment Management Inc. increased its holdings in shares of Vocera Communications by 13.3% in the 2nd quarter.
-Charles Schwab Investment Management Inc. now owns 250,883 shares of the communications equipment provider’s stock worth $9,998,000 after purchasing an additional 29,547 shares in the last quarter.
-Northern Trust Corp grew its holdings in shares of Vocera Communications by 3.8% in the second quarter.
-Northern Trust Corp now owns 389,236 shares of the communications equipment provider’s stock worth $15,511,000 after acquiring an additional 14,139 shares during the period.
-Dimensional Fund Advisors LP grew its holdings in shares of Vocera Communications by 29.3% in the second quarter.
-Dimensional Fund Advisors LP now owns 641,383 shares of the communications equipment provider’s stock worth $25,560,000 after acquiring an additional 145,361 shares during the period.
-Bank of Montreal Can grew its holdings in shares of Vocera Communications by 188.1% in the second quarter.
-Bank of Montreal Can now owns 249,209 shares of the communications equipment provider’s stock worth $10,226,000 after acquiring an additional 162,704 shares during the period.
-Finally, Kennedy Capital Management Inc. bought a new stake in shares of Vocera Communications in the second quarter worth $6,136,000.
+A number of institutional investors have recently bought and sold shares of the business.
+Comerica Bank increased its stake in Vocera Communications by 112.6% during the 3rd quarter.
+Comerica Bank now owns 442,732 shares of the communications equipment provider’s stock worth $20,890,000 after acquiring an additional 234,492 shares during the period.
+Bank of New York Mellon Corp increased its stake in Vocera Communications by 5.6% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 185,125 shares of the communications equipment provider’s stock worth $8,471,000 after acquiring an additional 9,812 shares during the period.
+Centiva Capital LP bought a new position in Vocera Communications during the 3rd quarter worth $204,000.
+Jane Street Group LLC increased its stake in Vocera Communications by 10.5% during the 3rd quarter.
+Jane Street Group LLC now owns 8,723 shares of the communications equipment provider’s stock worth $399,000 after acquiring an additional 828 shares during the period.
+Finally, UBS Group AG increased its stake in shares of Vocera Communications by 7,248.1% in the 3rd quarter.
+UBS Group AG now owns 40,635 shares of the communications equipment provider’s stock valued at $1,859,000 after purchasing an additional 40,082 shares during the last quarter.

 Vocera Communications, Inc engages in the provision of secure, integrated, intelligent communication and workflow solutions.
 It offers smartphone and wearable devices, clinical communication software, system interoperability and alarm management, and patient and family engagement products.
 The firm serves the healthcare, hospitality, retail, veterinary care, education, and energy industries.